whipowill/wow-acore-mod-nerf-herder/README.md

 An AzerothCore module for nerfing various NPCs throughout the game for various reasons.

 THIS PROJECT HAS NOT BEEN HEAVILY TESTED.
-MY IDEAS MIGHT NOT BE GOOD.
+MY IDEAS MIGHT NOT BE GOODss.

 This mod is intended for private servers limited to Vanilla or TBC who need an easy fix for NPCs throughout Azeroth, such as town guards, over the maximum level.